The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning

 Thus concludes our excursion of the {\it terra sancta} of Calabi-Yau manifolds.
 From the compact landscape of CICYs and KS hypersurfaces, to the non-compact vista of quiver representations and Sasaki-Einstein cones, from the computational algebraic geometry of topological invariants, to the combinatorics of convex polytopes and rational cones, from the plethora of data compiled into readily accessible webpages to the {\it terra incognita} of machine-learning algebraic geometry, I hope the reader has beheld the richness of the grounds, fertile with mathematics, physics and data science.

-Though from these alluring terrains we now pause to return to our mundanities, our orisons shall continue to drift to this lofty pursuit which transcends disciplines, and so it is only fitting to close with an excerpt from the master himself, the ``Ode to Time and Space'' by Prof.~S.-T.Yau:
+Though from these alluring terrains we now pause to return to our mundanities, our orisons shall continue to drift to this lofty pursuit which transcends disciplines, and so it is only fitting to close with an excerpt \footnote{ The Chinese poem is written in the antique style (1 millennium BC), rather than more familiar classical style (the height of which is the 7th-8th centuries AD); I will attempt a translation here. ``The mysteries of the Cosmos, how grand thou art; the font of Truth, how beauteous thou art.
+To quantize time and space, the Wise knows not the ways; the world though the dioptra, endless study fills the days. ''. } from the master himself, the ``Ode to Time and Space'' by Prof.~S.-T.Yau:

-\comment{ \begin{quote} \begin{CJK}{UTF8}{songti} \ldots \\ ~\\ 大哉大哉，宇宙之謎。美哉美哉，真理之源。\\ 時空量化，智者無何。管測大塊，學也洋洋。 \\ ~\\ \qquad \qquad 丘成桐先生： 時空頌 ~\\ ~\\ \end{CJK} \end{quote} }
+\comment{ \begin{quote} \begin{CJK}{UTF8}{songti} \ldots \\ 大哉大哉，宇宙之謎。美哉美哉，真理之源。\\ 時空量化，智者無何。管測大塊，學也洋洋。 \\ ~\\ \qquad \qquad 丘成桐先生： 時空頌 ~\\ \end{CJK} \end{quote} }